AnotherKamila/bc-thesis/src/1-spec.md

 Ease of development {#spec:ease-dev}
 -------------------

-In the future Deadlock will likely be developed and maintaned by students, not fulltime developers.
+In the future Deadlock will likely be developed and maintained by students, not full-time developers.
 Therefore the codebase must be simple, easy to understand and change, the tools and libraries must be easy to use, and the overhead of introducing a new developer to the project must be minimal.

 Ease of use {#spec:ease-use}
 -----------

 Setting up access rules should be simple and convenient.
-Synchronization with the university's electronic information system is required, so that card info and groups like "CS teachers" or "PhD students" can be imported automatically.
+Synchronization with the university's electronic information system is required, so that card information and groups like "CS teachers" or "PhD students" can be imported automatically.

-It should bother a human \iff human intervention is required -- simple tasks and predictable issues should be handled automatically.
+The system should notify the operator if human intervention is required, but simple tasks and predictable issues should be handled automatically.

-Ease of deployment and maintenance {#ease-maintenance}
+Ease of deployment and maintenance {#spec:ease-maintenance}
 ----------------------------------

 Replacing any failed components should be quick and should not require substantial training.